tsgates/arch-wiki-markdown/wiki/Prosody.md

 > Logging

-The Arch Linux Prosody package is pre-configured to log to /var/log/prosody/prosody.err and /var/log/prosody/prosody.log.
-The Arch Linux package also includes a logrotate script in /etc/logrotate.d/prosody, configure it to suit your needs.
-If you enabled the olddir path for rotated log files in /etc/logrotate.conf you will likely want to move old prosody log files.
-First create the
+The Arch Linux Prosody package is pre-configured to log to syslog.
+Thus, by default, Prosody log messages are available in the systemd journal.
-directory:

-# mkdir /var/log/old/prosody

-Then uncomment the olddir line in /etc/logrotate.d/prosody.

 Operation
 ---------

-You can start Prosody through the included rc.d script:
+You can start Prosody through the included Systemd script:

-# /etc/rc.d/prosody start
+# systemctl start prosody

-Of course you can add prosody to your DAEMONS array in your /etc/rc.conf file to have it automatically started at boot.
+To automatically start Prosody at boot execute:

+# systemctl enable prosody

 Prosody uses the default XMPP ports, 5222 and 5269, for client-to-server and server-to-server communications respectively.
 Configure your firewall as necessary.

 You can manipulate Prosody users by using the prosodyctl program.
 To add a user: